HITS-MBM/gromacs-fda/README.md

 ```

 for atombased/residuebased set to vector. i and j are integer numbers which
-represent the atom indeces (0-based); scalar_force is a floating point number
+represent the atom indices (0-based); scalar_force is a floating point number
 which represents the magnitude of the pairwise force vector; force_x, force_y
 and force_z are floating point numbers which represent the X, Y and Z
 components of the pairwise force vector; interaction_type is an integer number